Jake Gyllenhaal delivers a mesmerising performance in writer/director Dan Gilroy’s dark drama NIGHTCRAWLER making it one of the movies of the year.

 When he asks Joe Loder (a superbly gruff Bill Paxton) what he’ll do with the footage, he’s told it’ll be sold to whichever local new station pays the most “If it bleeds, it leads” Joe says as he disappears into the night.
 Having watched Lou silently take these events in, you just know he’s found a new avenue for his talents.
 Once a camcorder is ingeniously purchased, Lou proceeds to learn what it takes to be a ‘NIGHTCRAWLER’, showing up at crime scenes and filming whatever may be of interest – and the more horrific, the better.

 This leads Lou to his two core relationships in the film – Rick, an unemployed twenty-something he hires as his assistant and played with desperation and vulnerability by the amazing Riz Ahmed; and Nina, the producer of a low-end local cable tv news station, no less desperate to find stories that will pull in the viewers and played by the wonderful Rene Russo as a determined, self-assured career woman.
-Both meet their match in Lou and as he starts to break the stories that make the headlines, each one more grisly (and more successful) than the last, the more this impacts on those relationships and we watch as his morals slowly slip away, wondering at times if he even had any to begin with.
+Both meet their match in Lou and as he starts to break the stories that make the headlines, each one more grisly (and more successful) than the last, the more this impacts on those relationships and we watch as his morals slowly slip away, wondering at times if he even had any, to begin with.

-What Gilroy has done here is to create a thought-provoking drama driven by a main character who constantly overwhelms you – just when you think you know what makes Lou tick, something happens to reveal another darker layer.
+What Gilroy has done here is to create a thought-provoking drama driven by the main character who constantly overwhelms you – just when you think you know what makes Lou tick, something happens to reveal another darker layer.
 Gyllenhaal has said in an interview that the film highlights how our society is now in a place where “important information has become unimportant and unimportant information has become important” and this is terrifically illustrated in the media feeding frenzy environment we’re shown here.

 Gilroy’s previous work as a screenwriter, most notably partnering with his older brother Tony on The Bourne Legacy, hasn’t really prepared you for the powerful piece he’s put together here and I look forward to whatever he comes up with next.
 The cinematography by the brilliant Robert Elswit has been mentioned in the same breath as Dante Spinotti’s in Michael Mann’s Heat, because its shots of Los Angeles predominantly at night, show freeways alight with glittering streams of cars and the iconic palm trees are majestically silhouetted against the early evening sky, giving the city a beautiful and really haunting feel.

 Then there’s the acting.
 Ahmed, Russo, and Paxton are all excellent but for me, Gyllenhaal delivers, alongside Steve Carell’s extraordinary portrayal in Bennett Miller’s Foxcatcher, the acting performance of the year.
 He and Carell had both better be nominated in the ‘Best Actor’ category at next year’s Oscars or I’ll be very annoyed indeed.
-Having worked on so many almost iconic roles in his movies to date – Donnie Darko, Jarhead, and End of Watch must be mentioned – Gyllenhaal reaches a career-best here and bravo to Gilroy for providing him with such a memorable character to inhabit.
+Having worked on so many almost iconic roles in his movies to date – Donnie Darko, Jarhead, and End of Watch must be mentioned – Gyllenhaal reaches a career-best here and bravoes to Gilroy for providing him with such a memorable character to inhabit.

 There are times in NIGHTCRAWLER when you might want to turn away from the disturbing images that are presented to you but you won’t want to take your eyes off Gyllenhaal, whose brilliant portrait will linger long in the memory after the movie is done.